Menthol and sweet flavors make tobacco more attractive, FDA says

 Breaking News Emails

 Menthol and fruit flavors make cigarettes more enticing and more addictive.
-Now the Food and Drug Administration is taking the first step towards possibly limiting their use in tobacco products.
+Now the Food and Drug Administration is taking the first step toward possibly limiting their use in tobacco products.

-The FDA moved last week to possibly lower the amount of nicotine in cigarettes.
-On Tuesday, it started asking for more input on how menthol and other flavorings make cigarettes, cigars and other tobacco products more addictive and dangerous and if so, what it should do about that.
+The FDA took its first steps last week to possibly lower the amount of nicotine in cigarettes.
+On Tuesday, it started asking for more input on how menthol and other flavorings make cigarettes, cigars and other tobacco products more addictive and dangerous and, if so, what it should do about that.

 “FDA may consider restrictions on the sale and distribution of flavored tobacco products,” the agency said in a notice for a proposed new rule.